-You can review the result, tweak the settings and even edit the result, all within the same tool.
+You can review the vector result, tweak the settings and even edit the result, all within the same tool.

 The result is delivered in SVG, EPS, and PDF formats.
 The desktop edition also produces AI and DXF.